 This medication is not recommended for use during pregnancy.
 It may harm an unborn baby.
 Discuss the risks and benefits with your doctor.
 Women should have a negative pregnancy test before treatment.
-It is recommended that men and women receiving this medication use at least 2 reliable forms of birth control (e.g., condoms, birth control pills) to prevent pregnancy.
+It is recommended that men and women receiving this medication use reliable forms of birth control (e.g., condoms, birth control pills) to prevent pregnancy.
 If you become pregnant or think you may be pregnant, tell your doctor immediately.
 Consult your doctor for more details and to discuss reliable forms of birth control.

 It is not known if this drug passes into breast milk.
 Because of the possible risk to the infant, breast-feeding while using this medication is not recommended.
 Consult your doctor before breast-feeding.

 Additional Quadramet Information

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.